Umm Al Maa

-Umm Al Maa (ام الماء) is an archaeological site in northwest Qatar located in the municipality of Al Khor, near the border with Al Shamal.
-It is most notable for its ancient cemetery, which is thought to date to the Bronze Age.
+Umm Al Maa (ام الماء) is an archaeological site in northwest Qatar in the municipality of Al Khor, near the border with Al Shamal.
+It has an ancient cemetery, which is thought to date to the Bronze Age.

 Etymology

-The word "umm" is Arabic for "mother", and is a commonly used prefix used to signify geographic features.
-"Maa", the second constituent, is the Arabic word "water"; it was given this name in reference to multiple freshwater wells found in the area.
+The word umm is Arabic for "mother", and is a commonly used prefix used to signify geographic features.
+Maa, the second constituent, is the Arabic word "water"; it was given this name in reference to multiple freshwater wells found in the area.

+History

+British diplomat and researcher J. G. Lorimer gives an account of Umm Al Maa in his Gazetteer of the Persian Gulf in 1908, presenting it as a bay known as Dōhat Umm Al Mā.
+He gives its location as 12 mi below Ras Ushayriq and just above Dohat-Al-Usaiwad.
+He goes on to state:

+During the 1937 Qatari–Bahraini conflict, the Al Jabor faction of Al Naim tribe were forced to evacuate here from Zubarah, where they were besieged by Sheikh Jassim bin Mohammed Al Thani's forces due to their allegiance to the emir of Bahrain.

+During anthropological fieldwork conducted in 1950 by Henry Field, an estimated 30 tents belonging to the Bu Rumaih tribe were recorded in the area.